-4.6.
+4.5.
 Administration of the Journal of Cross-Cultural Psychology (JCCP)

-- 4.6.1.
-Principles for administration of JCCP by IACCP - (a) Maintain and enhance the quality and impact factor of the Journal - (b) Assure continuity of the Journal's intellectual contribution and "niche" in psychology - (c) Meet contract obligations to the Publisher, as stipulated in the current contract, and monitor the Publisher's performance in the contract - (d) Reflect the scholarly interests of the Association - (e) Delegate procedural and operational control of the Journal to the Editorial Board as deemed appropriate - (f) Facilitate the editorial process as needed
+- 4.5.1.
+Principles for Administration of JCCP by IACCP - 4.5.1.1.
+Maintain and enhance the quality and impact factor of the Journal - 4.5.1.2.
+Assure continuity of the Journal's intellectual contribution and "niche" in psychology - 4.5.1.3.
+Meet contract obligations to the Publisher, as stipulated in the current contract, and monitor the Publisher's performance in the contract - 4.5.1.4.
+Reflect the scholarly interests of the Association - 4.5.1.5.
+Delegate procedural and operational control of the Journal to the Editorial Board as deemed appropriate - 4.5.1.6.
+Facilitate the editorial process as needed - 4.5.2.
+Definitions - 4.5.2.1: Editorial Board of JCCP: Editor, Associate Editors, Special Issues Editor, Communication and Publications Committee Chairperson. - 4.5.2.2.
+Contract: The extant contract between IACCP and the Publisher of the Journal. - 4.5.3.
+Contract Obligations

-4.6.2.
-Definitions

-4.6.1.1: Editorial Board of JCCP: Editor, Associate Editors, Special Issues Editor, Communication and Publications Committee Chairperson.

-4.6.1.2.
-Contract: The extant contract between IACCP and the Publisher of the Journal.

-4.6.3.
-Contract obligations